Our Story

 About Us

 We believe that of all the world's natural resources, children are the most precious.
-In them lie the elements of imagination, the building blocks of innovation, the fundamentals of peace, the capacity to love immeasurably.
-No investment in their growth is to small, or too large; and no responsibility is greater than raising and educating them well.
+In them lie the elements of imagination, the building blocks of innovation, the fundamentals of peace, and the capacity to love immeasurably.
+No investment in their growth is too small, or too large, and no responsibility is greater than raising and educating them well.

 "Friend-2-Friend has taught me leadership, initiation, work ethic, and communication skills that have made me a better student and contributor to my community.
 Friend-2-Friend gave me opportunities to create friendships, involve myself, and use creativity to make real differences for my community.
 I have never had so many opportunities for change than at Olympus High School, and I am so grateful to have taken every opportunity because I learned so many things - especially how to grow up."